-- One way to deal with this is to use a greedy algorithm - Loop: - Scan the document until the <stime> classifier says true - Then scan the document until the </stime> classifier says true - If the last tag inserted was <stime> then insert a </stime> at the end of the document - Naturally, there are smarter algorithms than this that will do a little better - But relying on these two independent classifiers is not optimal
+- One way to deal with this is to use a greedy algorithm - Loop: - Scan the document until the <stime> classifier says true - Then scan the document until the </stime> classifier says true - If the last tag inserted was <stime> then insert a </stime> at the end of the document - Naturally, there are smarter algorithms than this that will do a little better - But the major problem here is more basic. - Relying on these two independent classifiers is not optimal!